sudipp/trading-copy-application/README.md

 - Backend uses `nodemon` for auto-reload during development
 - Frontend uses Vite's hot module replacement
 - Database models will auto-sync in development mode
+- Supabase provides a managed PostgreSQL database with automatic backups and SSL connections
+- For production, ensure `DB_SSL=true` or use `DATABASE_URL` with SSL enabled

 ## Production Build